cdxcore.dynaplot#

 kwargsdict

-other arguments to be passed to matplotlib’s matplotlib.figure.Figure.add_subplot().
+Other arguments to be passed to matplotlib’s matplotlib.figure.Figure.add_subplot().

 add_subplot(title=None, *, new_row=None, spec_pos=None, projection=None, **kwargs)[source]#